Promptly-Technologies-LLC/dir-diary/README.md

 Option Flags
 - `--startpath`: Specifies the path to the project folder you want to summarize.
 Defaults to the current directory.
-- `--pseudocode_file`: Sets the output path for the generated pseudocode summary.
-Defaults to docs/pseudocode.md.
+- `--destination`: Specifies the destination folder where generated files will be saved.
+The folder will be created if does not exist in the startpath directory.
+Defaults to "docs".
-- `--project_map_file`: Sets the output path for the project map file.
-Defaults to docs/project_map.json.
+- `--summary_types`: Specified the types of summaries to generate.
+Accepts multiple values as a comma-separated list enclosed in square brackets.
+Valid options are: "pseudocode", "tech stack", and "usage instructions".
+Only "pseudocode" is currently supported.
+Defaults to ["pseudocode"].
 - `--include`: Specifies the types of files to include in the summary based on their roles.
 Accepts multiple values as a comma-separated list enclosed in square brackets.
 Valid options are: "source", "configuration", "build or deployment", "documentation", "testing", "database", "utility scripts", "assets or data", and "specialized".
 Defaults to ["source", "utility scripts"].
 - `--api_key`: Your OpenAI API key.
 An API key is required for the tool to function, but the option flag is not required if you've set the API key as an environment variable.
 - `--model_name`: Specifies the OpenAI model to use for generating the summary.
 Defaults to "gpt-3.5-turbo".
 Valid options are: "gpt-3.5-turbo", "gpt-3.5-turbo-0301", "gpt-3.5-turbo-0613", "gpt-3.5-turbo-16k", "gpt-3.5-turbo-16k-0613", "gpt-4", "gpt-4-0314", "gpt-4-0613".